yorek/awesome-azure-sql/README.md

 - [sqlworkshops](https://aka.ms/sqlworkshops): Lab and Workshops on Azure SQL (and more)

+## Articles

+- [How to use batching to improve Azure SQL Database and Azure SQL Managed Instance application performance](https://docs.microsoft.com/en-us/azure/azure-sql/performance-improve-use-batching): An explanation of batching techniques that can be used to improve performance by a lot

 ## Development

 - [ScriptDOM Samples](https://github.com/arvindshmicrosoft/SQLScriptDomSamples): Samples on how to use the ScriptDOM parser to parse T-SQL statements